 Gingham Gardens is chock-full of awesome gardening articles.
 Pop over and see if there’s something that interests you.

 Thanks a bunch for stopping by today.
 Give this sweet, little Mason Jar Herb Garden a try.
-It would also be a fun project to do with kids.
+It would also be a fun project to do with kids, or it would make a cute DIY gift.
 Of course, your Mason Jar Herb Garden won’t last forever, but it can be easily refreshed with new plants.

 If you have any questions about creating your own indoor herb garden, please leave a comment and I will get back to you just as soon as I can.